wez/wezterm/docs/config/lua/window/get_appearance.md

 ### Wayland GNOME Appearance

+*Since: nightly builds only*

+wezterm uses [XDG Desktop Portal](https://flatpak.github.io/xdg-desktop-portal/) to determine the appearance.

+In earlier versions you may wish to use an alternative method to determine the appearance, as wezterm didn't know how to interrogate the appearance on Wayland systems, and would always report `"Light"`.

 The GNOME desktop environment provides the `gsettings` tool that can inform us of the selected appearance even in a Wayland session.
 We can substitute the call to `window:get_appearance` above with a call to the